liddiard/skry/README.md

 ### Applications

 Below is a description of each of the apps in Skry.
-Apps correspond to the top-level directories in the repo with the execption of the `project` directory which contains configuration for the entire project.
+Apps correspond to the top-level directories in the repo with the execption of the `project` directory which contains configuration for the entire CMS.

 #### Access